 The world-first project will see the installation of 38 fast and ultra-rapid chargers and will provide up to 10MW of power on site – enough to meet the growing need for EV charging in the area for the next 30 years (further information below).

-Oxford’s Zero Emission Zone due to start this August
+Oxford’s Zero Emission Zone due to start in February 2022

 Electric vehicles – no silver bullet

 Electric vehicles certainly have a role to play in addressing our future transport needs by reducing the carbon emissions caused by motor vehicles.
 However, even if it were possible to provide new charging infrastructure on the scale required and meet the increased demand for power with clean energy, a 1:1 switch from fossil fuel-powered to electric vehicles won’t tackle the many other issues associated with the ongoing problem of too many vehicles on the roads.